wsgan001/mcs-ds-notes/cs412/Readme.md

 χ2 also fails. χ2 = 670 suggesting strong correlation but
 the observed value (B):100 >> expected (B):11.85 so is it really correlated?

-TODO: the fail of χ2 is less obvious.
-Clarify

 ## Null invariant measures